adamzzq/tp/docs/DeveloperGuide.md

 `Mainlogic` takes in the command and calls the `ViewReceiptCommand` class to execute the command

 ### `OrderLogic`
-The following *sequence diagram* shows an example of how the user's input is proccessed by `OrderLogic`.
+The following *sequence diagram* shows an example of how the user's input is processed by `OrderLogic`.

 ![OrderLogic sequence diagram](images/OrderLogicSequenceDiagram.png)